lmmx/tap/README.md

 the "no energy" label to the speech immediately at the beginning of an arbitrarily segmented audio clip (e.g. previously I split the program into 60 second breaks).

-Given a minimum window (e.g. 30 seconds) we can suggest to segment on "no energy" gaps.
+Given a minimum window (e.g. 10 seconds) we can segment on these "no energy" pauses.
 Any smaller segments than this would simply be fused together.
-This will give a minimum possible length of 30 seconds and a maximum length of 60 seconds.

-- Work in progress: split up the entire program on "no energy" gaps.

 ### Catalogue exploration